markmhendrickson/mcp-server-minted/README.md

 MCP server for interacting with Minted.com API - address book, orders, and delivery information.

+## Credits

+This MCP server is based on the authentication pattern from [wkarney/minted-export](https://github.com/wkarney/minted-export), a utility to export addresses from minted.com.
+The original repository provided the Selenium-based authentication approach that this MCP server adapts for Model Context Protocol integration.

 ## Features

 - **Get Contacts**: Retrieve all contacts from Minted address book